Student feedback analysis glossary for UK HE

 Reproducibility (repeatability)

-Being able to re-run the same analysis and get the same outputs (or explain differences via versioning/change logs).
+Being able to rerun the same analysis and get the same outputs, or explain differences through versioning and change logs.

 Sentiment index

-A summarised measure of positivity vs negativity (often scaled −100 to +100).
+A summarised measure of positivity versus negativity, often scaled from -100 to +100.
 Useful as a signal, not a substitute for topic evidence and QA.
+Our sentiment analysis guide for UK universities covers the main interpretation caveats.

 Taxonomy

 A structured, maintained set of categories with definitions and change control.
-In HE, a taxonomy often maps to common experience areas (teaching, assessment, support, resources, etc.).
+In HE, a taxonomy often maps to common experience areas (teaching, assessment, support, resources, etc.), as shown in our undergraduate student comment themes and categories.

 Next steps